- Teach Korea

 If you have any questions about your video submission please consult with your recruiter first.
 If your recruiter feels that your video can be improved upon you’ll be asked to resubmit it.
 Remember we want to ensure you get the best placement possible and we know what the directors are looking for!

-Below is a link to a good example of a candidate who put together a quality video.
-It well illustrates all of the above points.
+Below are four good examples of female and male candidates who put together quality videos.
+They all well illustrate all of the above points.